torlye/mpcstats/README.md

 The project was originally written in VB.NET, but was converted to C# using a tool.

 # Installation #
-Get mpcstats.dll, mpcstats.xml, and mpcstats.dll.config from the latest release.
+Get mpcstats.dll and mpcstats.dll.config from the latest release.
 Copy these files to the LCD Smartie plugin directory.

 Make sure you have msvcr71.dll in the LCD Smartie directory.
 Otherwise you may get a "Load of plugin failed" error.